GabrielSGoncalves/deel-data-engineering-task/README.md

 ```bash
 docker compose up
 ```
-We used [Beekeeper Studio](https://www.beekeeperstudio.io/) SQL Client to perform all the testing and resource creation described in the next sessions.
+We used [Beekeeper Studio](https://www.beekeeperstudio.io/) SQL Client to perform all the testing and resource creation described below.

 ### DDLs and DMLs for the Data Pipeline
-In this session we are going to define the DDLs and DMLs needed to create all the Postgres resources for the implementation of the Data Pipeline.
+Next, we are going to define the DDLs and DMLs needed to create all the Postgres resources for the implementation of the Data Pipeline.
 Make sure to execure it in sequence.

 #### Schemas and tables DDL
-In this session we are going to create the target schemas and tables our Data Platform.
+Next, we are going to create the target schemas and tables our Data Platform.
 ```sql
 create schema raw;
 create schema intermediate;